 Things Will Be Different

 The availability of ski area transportation is variable this winter.
+Navigate Oregon connects Bend and Sunriver with Mt.
+Bachelor with safe, sanitized, and socially distanced transportation aboard modern, state of the art, luxury motorcoaches.
 The Mt.
 Ashland free transportation system will not be an offer.
 The Timberline Resort Shuttle will not be available at the start of the season, but Mt.
 Hood Express plans to operate.
 Likewise, many iconic large winter events are either on hold or may be scaled back significantly and require advance registration to adhere to state guidelines and create a safe experience for staff and guests.

 Check individual ski area websites in advance throughout the season for what to expect.
 Remember to show your appreciation for staff as they navigate the new protocols — all of it may require a little more patience on your part, but keep in mind that it’s for your safety.